 Factors that may increase your risk of salivary gland tumors include:

-Radiation exposure.
-Radiation, such as radiation used to treat head and neck cancers, increases the risk of salivary gland tumors.
+- Radiation exposure.
+Radiation treatments for cancer, such as radiation used to treat head and neck cancers, may increase the risk of salivary gland tumors.

 Tests and procedures used to diagnose salivary gland tumors include:

-Imaging tests.
-Imaging tests, such as magnetic resonance imaging (MRI) and computerized tomography (CT), may help your doctor determine the size and location of your salivary gland tumor.
+- Imaging tests.
+Imaging tests, such as magnetic resonance imaging (MRI), computerized tomography (CT), positron emission tomography (PET), ultrasound or X-ray, may help your doctor determine the size and location of your salivary gland tumor.